digitalocean/container-blueprints/DOKS-supply-chain-security/snyk.md

 The **game-2048 workflow** runs two security checks:

-1. Container level security checks - the **snyk-container-security-check** job is used for this purpose.
+1. Container image security checks - the **snyk-container-security-check** job is used for this purpose.
 Equivalent snyk command being used is - `snyk container test <GAME-2048-IMAGE>:<TAG> --file=/path/to/game-2048/Dockerfile`.
 2. Kubernetes manifests misconfiguration checks - the **snyk-iac-security-check** job is used for this purpose.
 Equivalent snyk command being used is - `snyk iac test /path/to/project/kubernetes/manifests`.

 Thus, lowering the severity level and passing the workflow consists of: